Stimulation Clicker

 Stimulation Clicker is a 2025 clicker game created by Neal Agarwal.
 In the game, the player clicks a button to earn Stimulation Points, which they can spend on upgrades to gain more points.
 The game was released on his website, neal.fun, on January 6, 2025.
 Stimulation Clicker garnered a positive reception, with praise for its chaotic gameplay and satirical take on the modern internet.

 Gameplay

 In Stimulation Clicker, the player starts with a button instructing players to click it.
 Each click earns them one Stimulation Point, and they may spend their points on upgrades to gain more points.
-Themed around overstimulation, upgrades include a true crime podcast, gameplay footage of Subway Surfers, and DVD screensaver logos that move across the screen.
+Themed around overstimulation, upgrades include a true crime podcast, gameplay footage of Subway Surfers, Duolingo questions, and DVD screensaver logos that move across the screen.
 Once the player purchases every upgrade, they unlock an end credits scene where they arrive at an ocean.
 The player's progress cannot be saved.